A Peaceful New Year From The London Vision Clinic – The United Nations Of Eye Care

 However, even in a famously ethnically diverse city like London, surely the international nature of the London Vision Clinic team has to break some sort of record.

-During my last check up, in reception, I was greeted by Kiwi Eleanor McPhun (who was just off to New Zealand for the holidays) and Swedish Anna Akesson.
-My eye tests were carried out by Alena Sramova, from the Czech Republic, and I then had a consultation with optometrist Vimal Piparia who –despite being British – moved from Melbourne to the UK to take up his job with the London Vision Clinic 17 months ago.
+During my last check up, in reception, I was greeted by the wonderful Clinic Coordinators.
+My eye tests were carried out by the team of expert nurses, and I then had a consultation with optometrist Vimal Piparia who –despite being British – moved from Melbourne to the UK to take up his job with the London Vision Clinic 17 months ago.

 A mental picture of the world popped into my head followed by some swift mental arithmetic calculations.
 I counted members of the London Vision Clinic team from twenty plus different countries – each and every continent is represented in the united nations of eye care at 138 Harley Street.